 Parts of a Sink

-Every sink is a little different, and what you’ll find in the bathroom is unique compared to what you have in the kitchen.
+Every sink is different, and what you’ll find in the bathroom is unique compared to what you have in the kitchen.
 Still, many of the parts of a sink are the same on all models.

 Here are some of the common parts of a sink you’ll find almost everywhere: